revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-It refer to methods of functional interfaces.
+It refers to methods of functional interfaces.
 It can be considered as a short-code version of using a lambda expression.

 The following is the expression for a method reference: